rday45/flask-web-server/README.md

 	}
 ]
 ```
-if not authenticated, the following response will be sent:
+If not authenticated, the following response will be sent:

 ```JSON
 {